knative/serving/hack/environments.md

 ### The playground environment

-This environment is recreated every Saturday 1AM PST, using the latest stable Elafros release (i.e., the images available at gcr.io/elafros-images).
+This environment is recreated by a prow periodic job every Saturday 1AM PST, using the latest stable Elafros release (i.e., the images available at gcr.io/elafros-images).

-The environment creation process is automatic and currently uses Google private infrastructure maintained by the Serverless EngProd team.

 You can configure your access by running: